pinikomarov/submariner/pkg/cable/wireguard/README.md

   bin/subctl join --cable-driver wireguard --disable-nat broker-info.subm
   ```

-- The default UDP listen port for WireGuard is `5871`.
+- The default UDP listen port for submariner WireGuard driver is `4500`.
 It can be changed by setting the env var `CE_IPSEC_NATTPORT`
+- We assumes that the wireguard network device named `submariner` is exclusively
+ used by submariner-gateway and should not be edited manually.

 ## Troubleshooting, limitations